AICC/CMI-5_Spec_Current/cmi5_runtime.md

 An Assignable Unit MUST conform to all requirements listed in Section 7 – AU Requirements.

-An Assignable Unit MUST conform to all requirements as specified in the xAPI specification (see References)
+An Assignable Unit MUST conform to all requirements as specified in the xAPI specification (see References).

 An Assignable Unit MUST NOT implement any features or functionality (optional or mandatory) described in this specification in a non-conforming manner.

 <a name="lms_conformance"></a>
 ##4.2 Learning Management Systems (LMS)